13 Nov Boot Key Harbor After Irma

 - Sea-Tek (aka “Alex”) and SALT marine services are open.

 - Most restaurants and bars are open.
-Many have limited menus and service might be slow.
+As of December 30, most are now serving their full menus but service might be slow.
 Most of the city’s “affordable housing” was wiped out in the storm, pre-Irma employees moved away when they couldn’t find housing, almost no one is moving here right now because of the housing crunch and consequently many places are short-staffed.
 (The upside to this is if you’re looking to refill the cruising kitty and have a boat to live on, there are plenty of opportunities.)

 - Doctors’, dentists’, and clinics can be found but it’s sometimes easier (and faster to get an appointment) to go to Key Largo or Key West for services (this is one area that is changing almost daily as to what is and isn’t open).